weyhan/Filestuff/README.md

 git submodule update
 ```

-To add Filestuff into your project, locate on Finder and drag `Filestuff.xcodeproj` into your project's Xcode Project Navigator pane.
+To add Filestuff to your project, locate the project file `Filestuff.xcodeproj` on Finder and drag it into your project's Xcode Project Navigator pane.

 #### Build From Source

-On the Terminal.app, type the following command to clone the Filestuff repository and build:
+On the `Terminal.app`, type the following command to clone the Filestuff repository and build:

 ```
 git clone https://github.com/weyhan/filestuff.git